tpendragon/vlms-on-hpc/README.md

 This is a set of scripts that can be used to run text recognition (OCR/HTR) on Princeton's high-performance computing clusters.

 The main goal is to
-- Download images from a IIIF endpoint or folder of PDF files
+- Create a folder of images to process.
+These can be downloaded from a IIIF endpoint, a bunch of PDF files, HEIC files from your phone...
 - Download an open-source model from HuggingFace Hub
-- Recognize text in the images and save them as markdown
+- Recognize text in the images and save them as markdown, a spreadsheet or searchable static webpage.

 For Princeton faculty, staff, and students, you can request an account on Adroit [here](https://forms.rc.princeton.edu/registration/).